Rome always wanted to rule,

 The reception was a disturbance of the normal development of patriotic law.
 Therefore, this process did not proceed without counteraction and resistance - soon in the form of formal protests.
 Thus, for example, in 1497 the Bavarian knighthood complained " quod multa fiant consuetudinibus contraria, unde deceptiones, errores et turbae oriuntur ; illi enim juris professores nostrum morem ignorant, nec etiam si sciant, illis nostris consuetudinibus quidquam tribuere volunt.

-The complaints of the Württemberg Estates in 1514 were of a similar nature; they ask the duke: "he may fill the councils and chancellery with people who were born in this country.
-Let the court, if it concerns the countryside, be filled with honorable, honest and reasonable persons from the nobility and the cities, who are not doctors, so that the old customs and habits are judged unbroken and the poor subjects are not thus misled.
+The complaints of the Württemberg Estates in 1514 were of a similar nature; They ask the Duke: “He may fill the councils and chancellery with people who were born in this country.
+The court should, when it concerns the landscape, be filled with honorable, honest and intelligent people from the nobility and the cities who are not doctors, so that the old customs and habits are consistently judged and the poor subjects are not led astray.

 The Tyrolean Parliament has also sync and corrected by dr.jackson for (1567, 1619, 1632) protested against Roman law, and demanded that "it should be judged according to usage and custom."

-In 1513 a revolt broke out in Worms, the citizens demanding that the Doctors should be banned from the court and council chambers; and the Council of Lübeck complained bitterly to the Imperial Chamber Court in 1555 about the imposition of Roman law in place of city law, and requested that " the city should not be burdened with imperial rights, which we do not like to endure.Here we cannot leave unmentioned the story told by Zöpfl, how still in the 16th century the aldermen of Frauenfeld in the Thurgau a doctor juris from Constance, who had dared to quote Bartolus and Baldus before them, threw out of doors with the words:
+In 1513 a revolt broke out in Worms, the citizens demanding that the Doctors should be banned from the court and council chambers; and the Council of Lübeck complained bitterly to the Imperial Chamber Court in 1555 about the imposition of Roman law in place of city law, and requested that " the city should not be burdened with imperial rights, which we do not like to endure.; ” here we cannot leave unmentioned the story told by Zöpfl, as was the case with the lay judges of Frauenfeld in Thurgau in the 16th century a doctor juris from Constance, who had dared to quote Bartolus and Baldus before them, threw out of doors with the words:

-"Hear you Doctor, we Confederates do not ask for the Bartele or Baldele and other Doctors, we have peculiar country customs and rights: out with you, Doctor! out with you!"
+“Listen, Doctor, we Confederates don’t ask about Bartele or Baldele and other doctors, we have strange country customs and rights: Get out, Doctor! out with you!”

 There are countless complaints about the servility of the jurists towards princes and rulers, about their arrogant disregard for national law, their rabulistic tricks and absolutist doctrines, by which they sought to increase their own prestige and the power of the sovereigns, but by which they also incurred the dislike and distrust of the people.It is therefore not surprising that Article 5 of Frederick III's so-called Reformatio and Article 4 of the proposal for the Reformation in the Peasants' War of 1525, which is almost word for word identical with it nothing less than a general expulsion of the doctores is demanded: